CorporateRewards/docs-myrewards/source/index.html.md

 tsandcs | `boolean` | Required
 user_group_id | `integer` | optional, will default to programme's default user_group, if not provided registration_answers_attributes | `array` | array of hashes that contain a registration_question_id and an answer.
 Some or all of the registration questions may require answers.
-See registration_questions endpoint documentation
+See registration_questions endpoint documentation consented | `boolean` | Potentially required.
+If the programme has a privacy_policy active, this value will need setting to true.

 ## Update User